The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 And what's happening and what Barrington is describing in all of these situations is someone is saying to us, if you want to have a connection with me, or if you want to participate with me, or if you want to have a connection or participate with this group, you have to accept these terms, these conditions.

-And it may seem like a not a big deal, but everything that Barrington brought up, they're saying, all right, this is outrageous.
+And it may seem like not a big deal, but everything that Barrington brought up, they're saying, all right, this is outrageous.

 And we're asking you to accept it.

-No, when you do that on a larger scale and start excluding groups, you then start asking that group to behave in a certain way.
+no when you do that on a larger scale and start excluding groups you then start asking that group to behave in a certain way

-I'm not like a hundred percent like an objectivist, I don't believe everything that she said like it's gospel, but I think that her books were her work, her work was incredibly provocative and powerful, and she resonated with a lot of truth, particularly the importance of the individual and the importance of the individual having self-esteem and not compromising their integrity for the sake of the mob, right?
+of truth particularly the importance of the individual and the importance of the individual having self-esteem and not compromising their integrity for the sake of the mob right right?

-And Corey, you brought up conscientiousness and how we have this hyper conscientiousness now.
+And Corey, you brought up conscientiousness and how we have this hyper-conscientiousness now.

-And Barrington, you brought up how you brought the kids and how it's spreading to the kids, and if we lose the kids, you know, we're doomed.
+And Barrington, you brought up how you brought the kids and how it's spreading to the kids.

 And now we're not focusing on helping people have self-esteem.